Heydar Aliyev International Airport: Bus

 Heydar Aliyev International Airport is connected to central Baku via Aeroexpress buses, which operate between the airport (Terminals 1 and 2) and 28 May Metro Station.
 The service was launched in 2015, and runs from 06:00 to 23:15 with departures every 20 minutes, transitioning to 45-minute intervals overnight, with an average travel time of 30 minutes.
 Additionally, the BakuBus H1 line provides 24-hour service between the airport and the city center.

 Taxi

 The state-operated Baku Taxi service, operating TX4 and LEVC TX models, is available at designated stands outside Terminal 1.
-It is the only taxi service opearting in the airport.
+It is the only taxi service operating in the airport.
 Baku Taxi cabs at the airport have a distinct red colour.
 Private taxi services offer transfers between Baku and the airport, typically completing the journey in approximately 20 minutes.

 Parking

 The airport provides over 2,000 parking spaces across Terminals 1 (835 spaces) and 2 (1,166 spaces), including designated areas for disabled passengers and commercial vehicles.
 Separate zones accommodate freight transport and buses.